 - Line a baking sheet or flat surface with parchment paper.

 - Lay the pecans on a rimmed baking sheet and bake at 375 for 7 minutes or until they start to release their oils.
 Pull from oven and toss with about a teaspoon of butter and a sprinkling of salt.
 Set aside to cool completely.
+You can use all of the pecans, or if you like fewer pecans, hold some back.

 - In a heavy 3 quart saucepan (preferably nonstick), combine both sugars and corn syrup.
 Put the pan over medium, insert the candy thermometer and heat until mixture reaches 250 degrees F. This should take about 10-15 minutes, and you shouldn’t really need to stir much.
 Keep the heat rising slowly and steady.